simpla-fusion/SimPla/src/simpla/mesh/Mesh.md

  to a linear space, by a collection (called an atlas) of homeomorphisms called _charts_.
 The composition of one _chart_ with the inverse of another m_chart_ is a function called a _transition map_, and defines a homeomorphism of an open subset of the linear space onto another open subset of the linear space.

+Differential geometry is a mathematical discipline that uses the techniques of differential calculus, integral calculus, linear algebra and multilinear algebra to study problems in geometry.
+The theory of plane and space curves and surfaces in the three-dimensional Euclidean space formed the basis for development of differential geometry during the 18th century and the 19th century.

  ## Requirements